Cheap trick’s Interim 12-string bassist

 Unfortunately, I sold my Zebra-striped bass a few years ago because it was just gathering dust under my bed for years.
 I wanted it to be put to better use because that bass was screaming to be played.
 I wish I still had it.

 When you’re not playing music, how do you spend your time?

 Somewhere along the way I figured out I feel the best while not thinking of myself but actually doing something unselfish or unrewarding for someone else.
 I read a lot hoping to change my perspective of this crazy world - or at least accept it.

-One thing I’ve always wanted to know about touring musicians: When you’re on the road, how do you get your laundry done?
+One final thing I’ve always wanted to know about Cheap Trick: When you’re on the road, how do you get your laundry done?
 Do you send it out or find a Laundromat and do it yourself?

 Okay, what's the joke?!
 If you're serious, when I was on the road Cheap Trick was in a different position they are in now.
 Room service did the laundry.